max-hans/werkler/README.md

 feel free to add a ui library as you wish!

+most of the css is found in `/src/routes/__layout.svelte`. currently there is only one theme-color, that can be configured there.

 ## building / hosting

 Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
 Then: